offgrid88/rod/README.md

-Here's a README template for your ROD: ROS 2 On Docker project.
-This template includes sections on how to use the project, how to contribute, and a TODO list for future enhancements:

----

 # ROD: ROS 2 On Docker

 Welcome to ROD (ROS 2 On Docker), a streamlined environment for developing and testing ROS 2 applications using Docker.
 This setup allows for easy configuration and deployment of ROS 2 applications across various systems, ensuring consistency in development and testing environments.